 My papers on the arXiv are here.

 In the Spring of 2020 I taught the second half of General Relativity.
-Lecture notes from last term are here.
+Lecture notes are here.

 Here are some lecture notes on entanglement entropy in field theory and gravity from the Modave Summer School in 2015.